 Uninsured Medical Expenses and Child Support

+It's an unavoidable fact that all children will require medical attention.
 In addition to basic child support obligations, parents are required to pay for uninsured or unreimbursed medical expenses.
-Uninsured medical expenses are medical expenses not covered by insurance, including: co-pays, deductibles, prescriptions, and any other medical, dental, and/or vision cost incurred as a result of medically necessary treatments or procedures.
+Uninsured medical expenses are medical expenses not covered by insurance, including co-pays, deductibles, prescriptions, and any other medical, dental, and/or vision costs incurred as a result of medically necessary treatments or procedures.

 Absent a specific child support order concerning uninsured medical expenses, additional medical expenses may invoke the need to change an existing child support order, through an adjustment or modification, at the court's discretion.